-You probably know that pronouns are the words that replace a noun or somewhat do the same thing that a noun does.
+You probably know that pronouns are words that replace a noun or somewhat do the same thing that a noun does.
 Have you ever heard about -WH questions like Who, What, When, How, Where, etc?
 Generally, they are used for interrogative sentences that ask questions.
-But these WH words are also used to refer to some relation with the subject or also used to join two sentences then they are called a relative pronoun.
-Not only the -WH words, but that can also be used as a relative pronoun as it is used to introduce a relative clause.
+But these WH words are also used to refer to some relation with the subject or also used to join two sentences then they are called relative pronouns.
+Not only the -WH words but can also be used as a relative pronoun as it is used to introduce a relative clause.
 A relative clause provides some extra information about the noun or pronoun.

 - The person who called me last night is my best friend.